'Best for our family': Why RJ Kris Fade and wife stepped back from 'Dubai Bling'

 Showcasing the outpouring of love and support from well-wishers on their video announcement, one comment read, “Class move, bro.
 Much respect.
 Family first.”
 Another added, “I say do your own reality show.
 Watch out, Kardashians—it’s now the Fade family!”

 Cast members from Dubai Bling, like Mona Kattan and Loujain Adada, also shared their support in the comments.
 “Missed you so much.
-It wasn’t the same without you guys,” said Mona, while Loujain added, “You were missed.”
+It wasn’t the same without you guys,” said Mona.
+“You were missed," added Loujain.

+Although the couple has opted to step back from the reality TV spotlight, they’re not ruling out a return in the future.

 somya@khaleejtimes.com